MangelSpec/deadsignal-ue4ss-mods/README.md

 - `FLASHLIGHT_ITEM_ID` — the inventory id the game uses for the flashlight (`62`).
   Only change this if a game update renumbers items and the flashlight stops working.

-### DoorCodeMemory (door code reminder / always-visible keypad code)
+### DoorCodeMemory (door code memory helper / QoL reminder)

-Remembers the apartment door code and shows it on screen while you are away from the computer, so you never have to walk back to the desk to re-read it.
+Remembers the apartment door code after you enter it correctly, then shows it on screen while you are away from the computer.
+The default behavior is a clear quality-of-life helper, not an advantage: you must prove you know each code before the mod will display it.

 **Why:** the door code lives on the desktop computer and rerolls on a timer.
-When you head to the door you either memorize it or trek back to check.
-This keeps it in front of you.
+When you need the same code again, your choices are to remember it, write it down, or trek back to check.
+This mod acts as an in-game notepad after a correct entry.

 **What it does:** it privately captures the code when the desktop receives it.
 By default, `DOORCODE: <code>` appears in the top-left only after you have entered that